Geography of Sydney: Rivers and creeks

 Overall, Sydney has nine rivers and just over a hundred creeks.
 The Nepean River rises to the south in the Woronora Plateau, and wraps around the western edge of the city.
 Swamps and lagoons are existent on the floodplain of the Nepean River, one being Bents Basin, which is also a recreational area.
 Where the Nepean turns east it becomes the Hawkesbury River, which winds through the Hornsby Plateau before emptying into Broken Bay.
 Broken Bay and the lower Hawkesbury form the commonly accepted boundary between Sydney and the Central Coast to the north.
 The remaining section of Warragamba River flows 3.5 km north-east from the Warragamba Dam spillway to its confluence with the Nepean River.

 The south and southwest of Sydney is drained by the Georges River, flowing north from its source near Appin, towards Liverpool and then turning east towards Botany Bay.
 The other major tributary of Botany Bay is the Cooks River, running through the inner-south western suburbs of Canterbury and Tempe.
 The Georges River estuary separates the main part of Sydney's urban area from the Sutherland Shire.
 The Woronora River, on the southern edge of the Sydney Plain, flows in a steep-sided valley from the Woronora Dam to the eastern estuary of the Georges River.
 The Hacking River is further south and runs through The Royal National Park into Port Hacking which forms the southern boundary of the Sutherland Shire.

 Parramatta River's headwaters are several local creeks including Toongabbie Creek and Hunts Creek, part of the upper Parramatta river catchment area.
 Duck River is the river's southern tributary.
 Hunt's creek flows from Lake Parramatta, a few kilometres North of Parramatta.
 At east Parramatta the river becomes a tidal estuary that flows into Port Jackson, commonly known as Sydney harbour.
 Other major tributaries flow into Port Jackson from the North Shore and are the Lane Cove River and Middle Harbour Creek.

 Minor waterways draining Sydney's western suburbs include South Creek and Eastern Creek, flowing into the Hawkesbury, and Prospect Creek draining into the Georges River.
 Cowan Creek and Berowra Creek run north from the Upper North Shore to the Hawkesbury river.
+The creeks draining into Georges River were described as "a chain of ponds" by the early European settlers, because these creeks were more like a series of ponds rather than an unbroken stream, before the disturbance of their banks by the settlers.